yannmeier/Bioreactor_v4/README.md

 - Changed operating voltage from 5V to 3.3V
 - Removed 5V regulation
 - Routed LoRa RST pin to MCU with additionnal pull-up
+- Hack to be performed on hardware (D6<>D12) for software compatibility Bioreactor V4.3:
+- Stepper motor has individually controllable phases
+- LoRa SMA PCB edge Antenna support
+- Hack to be performed on hardware (D6<>D12) for software compatibility Bioreactor V4.4:
+- D6<>D12 exchanged to provide PWM PID control of the heater

 ##Mechanics